 Behind the well-worn cliché there is more than a just a sliver of truth, but you must eat the whole apple, skin and all to get the full prebiotic benefits.
 The humble apple is anti-inflammatory, high in anti-oxidants, loaded with vitamin C and has a unique fibre that is good for your gut.
 This special type of fibre is found in apple pectin – a water-soluble fibre that is heralded for cleansing your insides.
 The pectin in apples also helps feed the healthy bacteria in your gut to promote better gut and overall health.

 Apples can also be chopped small for other uses.
 Why not add dried apple to our dehydrated paleo nut cluster muesli or sprinkled pieces on top of any of our homemade yogurt recipes.
-Any fruit, (such as apple), nut or seed that has prebiotic potential is wonderful paired with homemade probiotic yogurt.

 1-2 teaspoon ground cinnamon